deushon/brewie-mcp-server/MCPFUNCTIONS.md

 # MCP Functions

-This is a list of functions that can be used in the ROS MCP Server.
+This is a list of functions that can be used in the Brewie ROS MCP Server.

 ## get_topics
 - **Purpose**: Retrieves the list of available topics from the robot's ROS system.
 - **Returns**: List of topics (List[Any])

 ## pub_twist
-not relevant for AiNex, dellited
+*Not relevant for Brewie, deleted*
 - **Purpose**: Sends movement commands to the robot by setting linear and angular velocities.
 - **Parameters**:
   - `linear`: Linear velocity (List[Any])
   - `angular`: Angular velocity (List[Any])

 ## pub_twist_seq
-not relevant for AiNex, dellited
+*Not relevant for Brewie, deleted*
 - **Purpose**: Sends a sequence of movement commands to the robot, allowing for multi-step motion control.
 - **Parameters**:
   - `linear`: List of linear velocities (List[Any])